sbt/sbt-assembly/README.md

   )
 ```

-In addition the fat JAR is cached so its timestamp changes only when the input changes.
+In addition the über JAR is cached so its timestamp changes only when the input changes.
 This feature requires checking the SHA-1 hash of all *.class files, and the hash of all dependency *.jar files.
 If there are a large number of class files, this could take a long time, although with hashing of jar files, rather than their contents, the speed has recently been [improved](https://github.com/sbt/sbt-assembly/issues/68).
 This feature can be disabled by setting:

 ```scala
 ThisBuild / assemblyCacheOutput := false